Joshi-Sarang/Django-Online-Food-ordering-System/README.md

 # Django-Online-Food-ordering-System
-## the system displays available dishes with its name, photo, category, price, and the user has to enter the quantity and customer’s name.
+## This system displays available dishes with its name, photo, category, price, and the user has to enter the quantity and customer’s name.
 The customer can order through online and can see she/his orders in the cart.

 ### Features of Online Food Ordering System using Django